Self Aid Buddy Care Training

-Self Aid Buddy Care (SABC) is a training of the United States Air Force (USAF).
+Self Aid Buddy Care (SABC) was a training of the United States Air Force (USAF).
 SABC encompasses basic life support and limb-saving techniques to help wounded or injured personnel survive in medical emergencies until medical help is available.
 SABC training is completed every 24 months (at a minimum) and is administered to Active Duty, Guard, and Reserve USAF (AF) personnel.
 USAF changed its SABC administration and training requirements in September 2018: since, active duty has a requirement to complete the training once every three years or when undergoing Personnel Change of Station (PCS).